Itinerary

 - Leisurely cruise on Lake Alqueva with local boat captain

-- Highlight Lunch at Sem Fim restaurant featuring local tapas
+- Highlight Lunch at restaurant Sem Fim (tapas dishes)

 Landmarks Monsaraz Lake Alqueva - Day 6

-You'll start at Casa Relvas estate for a wine tasting of Portuguese grape varieties like Touriga Nacional, learning about water-saving techniques in the dry Alentejo region.
-Then it's on to Fátima, Portugal's major pilgrimage site, where you can visit the basilica if you wish.
-In Tomar you'll pick between two options: tour the UNESCO Convento do Cristo with its octagonal Templars' Rotunda, or take a guided tour of the medieval Synagogue and city.
+Start the day at Casa Relvas for a wine tasting of Portuguese grape varieties, learning about their sustainability practices.
+Then continue to Fatima, Portugal's most important pilgrimage site, where you can visit the basilica or Chapel of the Apparitions.
+From there, head to Tomar and choose either exploring the UNESCO Convento do Cristo with an expert or taking a guided city tour including the medieval Synagogue of Tomar.

 - Meals